 The intended message of the rebrand was clear: MI Global is less about the money, and more about helping people.

 However, the attempted rebrand has not done much to alter media perception of the Institute in the run up to MI Global.
-Using Signal, our A.I. powered media monitoring platform, I was able to determine which topics are most closely associated with the Institute.
+We determined which topics are most closely associated with the Institute.

 Despite aiming to be perceived as an organisation that drives “shared prosperity”, the Institute has not received a lot of media coverage for related themes.
 Topics such as environmental clean-up, corporate responsibility, and inequality have only made up 5.3%, 4% and 2.6% of the Institute’s news coverage respectively.

 Currently, the Institute is much more closely associated with business-related themes.
 Topics such as corporate governance (48%), regulatory changes (39.6%), manufacturing (24.2%) and market regulation (17.6%) have received the most coverage in relation to the Institute.